Finding Frances

 "Finding Frances" is the series finale of American docu-reality comedy series Nathan for You.
 It premiered on November 9, 2017, on Comedy Central.
-The seventh episode of the fourth season and the 32nd overall, it was directed by Nathan Fielder and co-written with Leo Allen, Carrie Kemper, Michael Koman, Adam Locke-Norton, and Eric Notarnicola.
-"Finding Frances" follows Nathan as he attempts to help septuagenarian Bill Heath track down Frances, a lost love from his youth.
+The eighth episode of the fourth season and the 32nd overall, it was directed by Nathan Fielder and co-written with Leo Allen, Carrie Kemper, Michael Koman, Adam Locke-Norton, and Eric Notarnicola.
+"Finding Frances" follows Nathan as he attempts to help Bill Heath track down Frances, a lost love from his youth.
 It has an extended runtime of 84 minutes and a more serious tone than previous episodes.
 While it was initially billed as simply the season finale, one year later Comedy Central confirmed that Fielder had decided to end the series.
 "Finding Frances" received universal acclaim and was named one of the most memorable TV episodes of 2017 by the New York Times.

 Synopsis

 78-year-old Bill Heath (who first appeared in second-season episode '"Souvenir Shop / E.L.A.I.F.F." as a Bill Gates impersonator) frequently visits the Nathan for You production office.
 During his visits Bill is preoccupied by a woman named Frances Gaddy, whom he dated in his youth and lost touch with.
 Nathan decides to use the show's resources to help him track down Frances.
 They fly to Bill's hometown of Little Rock, Arkansas to start the search.
 Shortly after arriving Nathan is troubled to learn from Bill's niece that he has never been a Bill Gates impersonator.
 Bill denies ever saying he was.

 Frances graduated from Dumas High School in Dumas, Arkansas, so they form a plan to gain access to the high school's archive of yearbooks.
 They pose as the producers of Mud 2: Never Clean, a fictional sequel to Mud, because it was filmed in Dumas.
 Under this veil of legitimacy, they find the correct yearbook.
 After Bill finds Frances' photo, Nathan flies in age progressionist Cornelius Ladd (who appeared in the episode "Sporting Goods Store / Antique Shop") to create a contemporary photo of Frances.
 They post flyers with the image around town and are contacted by a man who thinks it may be his great-grandmother, but when they go meet her, she is not Frances Gaddy.

 Bill attends his 60th reunion at Little Rock Central High, which gives Nathan the idea to hold a 57th reunion at Dumas High School in hopes that an alumnus who knows Frances' whereabouts will attend.
 However, no one at the reunion knows where she is or has heard from her.

 Bill finds letters he received from Frances 50 years ago and they confirm a deep love affair that was marred by Bill's infidelity and other untoward behavior.
 Nathan hires an escort, Maci, to see how Bill would conduct himself with a woman, but when Bill refuses to meet Maci, Nathan goes instead.
 Nathan enjoys meeting her and hires her for several more dates where they spend time together and eventually kiss in a hotel room.